natenho/Mockaco/README.md

 You will be able to access the verification endpoint on ```http://localhost:5000/_internal/customVerify```

-## Configure the time of cache storing last request for verification
+## Configure the duration of cache storing last request for verification

 Each request with the exact time of being ivoked, body and path is being stored in the internal .Net cache for 60 minutes.
 You can configure this time by changing